Institute for the Study of Peak States

 On the day after the second teleclass, I decided to take another stab at solving the fundamental good/evil problem.
 I knew from my early explorations in my 30’s, and from the later work by Dr. Waisel and Tal, that there was an experience that seemed relevant to the entire phenomenon.
 We’d never had any luck understanding or using it, but this time it turned out differently.
 John was able to make some headway, Tal built on it, and then in a moment of insight I realized what the underlying structure must be, which they were able to quickly verify.
 I’m telling this story because it illustrates a point - original work is done in sudden leaps of intuition after long periods of focused work, and cannot be put on a schedule.

 This breakthrough quickly led to a simple method for healing the good and evil problem.
 It gives virtually 100% good levels, and completely bypasses any need to also heal the MPD’s contribution to the problem.
 (As an aside, we also cracked the MPD problem about a day earlier – it was quite a week!).
-Just as importantly,
+Just as importantly, students in ordinary consciousness can feel for themselves if they have the State.

 We then rushed to test this new, stunningly simple Brain Light State technique on a number of ISPS staff and other volunteers, to check for any unexpected problems and to find out how well it performed.
 It worked like a charm.
 Because the underlying theory looked very solid, and because of the exceptional results with our volunteers, I chose to move immediately into the next phase - testing with students.
 On the day of the teleclass, John spent eight hours straight deriving the needed music, and then Tal, John, Evertt, and myself went immediately into a four-hour teleclass marathon.